-- Graduate students are placed on academic probation when their cumulative grade-point average, or grade-point average on all courses applicable to the degree, falls below 3.0.
-Other post-baccalaureate students are placed on academic probation when their cumulative grade-point average falls below 2.5.
+- Graduate students are placed on academic warning when their cumulative grade-point average, or grade-point average on all courses applicable to the degree, falls below 3.0.
+Other post-baccalaureate students are placed on academic warning when their cumulative grade-point average falls below 2.5.

 - Students pursuing second baccalaureates, credentials, certificates, master's, or doctoral degrees may not repeat courses for grade forgiveness.
 However, they may repeat courses for grades averaged, which are not subject to unit limits.

 - Students who stop taking courses before completing their program can apply for reinstatement to their program.
 Note that many programs require continuous enrollment, especially if a student applies for readmission after educational or catastrophic withdrawal.